Winning the College Scholarship Game

 This post contains affiliate links and I may be compensated a tiny bit if you make a purchase after clicking on the links.
 Thank you for helping fund the Savor Summer College Scholarship!

 To win college scholarships, you need to realize that the whole process is a lot like playing a game.
+So, how does a student win the scholarship game?
 There are lots of players all trying to win the prize and some might want it even more than you do.
 Your strategy needs to involve making your scholarship applications shine so bright that the judges stop and take a second, third, or even fourth look at yours, and forget about all the rest.

 Picture this.
 Several scholarship judges are sitting around a big table with tall stacks of scholarship applications directly in front of them.
 Each application is piled on top of another, with staples or paper clips holding the letters of recommendation, high school transcripts, applications forms, and all the other materials that the directions specified in the scholarship requirements.